-Health in All Policies: Ways of Working
+Health in All Policies: Our Ways of Working

 There are many ways to apply the Health in All Policies (HiAP) approach to ensure health, wellbeing, sustainability and equity issues are explicitly addressed through policies or decision making.